open-mpic/draft-mpic/draft-westerbaan-secdispatch-mpic.md

 [[ The final version of the API will use `/mpic/v1`.
 Incompatible versions of the draft will bump the `-00`. ]]

-The body of the POST is a JSON object that described the MPIC request.
+The body of the HTTP POST is a JSON object that describs the MPIC request.
-The service will respond with a JSON object.
+The service will respond with a JSON object containing MPIC results.

-There are three different method, described below.
-The request object has a `method` field that distinguishes the method.
+There are three different MPIC validation methods, described below.
+The request object has a `method` field that allows to distinguish between each.

-## `caa` method
+## `CAA` validation method

-A `caa` requests asks the MPIC service to retrieve the relevant CAA DNS records for a given domain from multiple vantage points.
+A `CAA` requests asks the MPIC service to retrieve the relevant CAA DNS records for a given domain from multiple vantage points.

-The request object has the following specific fields.
+The request JSON object has the following specific fields.

 * `domain` The domain to check the CAA records for.

-If successful (described in TODO REF below), the response object contains a `ok` field set to `true`, and an `caa` field, which itself is an object with two fields:
+If successful (described in TODO REF below), the response object contains a `success` field set to `true`, and an `caa` field, which itself is an object with two fields:

 * `domain` The domain on which the CAA records were found.
 This could be a parent domain of the requested `domain`.

 * `records` A list of base64 encoded CAA records.

-On failure, the response object will have the `ok` field set to `false`, and an `error` field describing the error.
+On failure, the response object will have the `success` field set to `false`, and an `error` field describing the error.

 [[ TODO do we to define the possible errors, or at least assign